F-Gas changes affecting aerosol smoke detector testers

 We will also have a new tester, Solo 365, which moves completely away from a reliance on pressurised aerosol canisters.
 It generates smoke via cartridges, tests faster, is lighter to carry and offers numerous unique features.

 Our most popular hand-held tester – SmokeSabre- will continue to be available.
+Our air duster, Solo A7, will not be replaced.

 Why aren’t these products affected by the regulations?